Select a Department

 Bio

-• Photo of Samantha Stone
+• Photo of Dillon Stone

-Samantha Stone
+Dillon Stone

-Located 10 miles from Boston, Chapel Hill-Chauncy Hall (CH-CH) is a private, college preparatory day and boarding school for grades 7-12/PG.
+Located 10 miles from Boston, Chapel Hill-Chauncy Hall (CH-CH) is a private, college preparatory day and boarding school for grades 8-12/PG.
 CH-CH cultivates intellectual courage, creative ambition, and unwavering empathy that drives students to achieve their best.

 This website uses cookies to ensure you get the best experience on our website.
 By continuing to use this website, you consent to our use of these cookies.
 Read our Cookie and Privacy Policy.